 If the decedent left a proper will or if there is no will but there is a surviving spouse, the paperwork is fairly straightforward.
 It is important to determine early on whether the will, if there is a will, was properly made – is self-proving.
 In Florida there is a separate document that is required, and nowadays is usually created at the same time as was the will, called a Self-Proving Affidavit.
 This affidavit is usually attached to the will at the time of signing and they are kept together until needed.
 The Self-Proving Affidavit verifies the validity of the will, and the identity of the witnesses.

 Summary Administration of Estate is generally available only if the value of the entire estate ( minus the value of exempt assets such as homestead property) is valued at less than $75,000; and if the decedent’s debts are paid.
 The summary administration process is also available if the decedent passed away more than two years prior to filing the Petition for Summary Administration.

 (1) A petition for summary administration may be filed by any beneficiary or person nominated as personal representative in the decedent’s will offered for probate.
 The petition must be signed and verified by the surviving spouse, if any, and any beneficiaries except that the joinder in a petition for summary administration is not required of a beneficiary who will receive a full distributive share under the proposed distribution.
 However, formal notice of the petition must be served on a beneficiary not joining in the petition.

 An alternative to the summary administration process is "Disposition of Personal Property Without Administration."
 To use this process, the value of the estate

-may not exceed the total of $6,000 in funeral expenses; and the amount
+may not exceed the total of funeral expenses; the amount

 of all reasonable and necessary medical and hospital expenses incurred